Season 1, Episode 79

 Okay.
 And so the last myth and stuff, some docs say the surgeries were all equal, so you don’t need to go see an expert.

-Iris Kerin Orbuch:
+Iris Kerin Orbuch

 Absolutely not.
 My motto is one surgery done right, meaning one excision.
 Those who have ablation have I had one patient who had like 21 ablations.
 I mean it is not the same.

 So as we wrap up here, I just want to share with our audience, there’s this east-west head to toe.
 So a multidisciplinary approach.
-Dr. Aris, I think what you are is like a naturopathic doctor or a green allopath that is an expert trained skilled excision surgeon.
+Dr. Iris, I think what you are is like a naturopathic doctor or a green allopath that is an expert trained skilled excision surgeon.
 That’s how you talk and think.
-Just so you know when I listen to you, but you’re saying that preconception doing these things like diet, check out the anti-inflammatory diet we have on our website diet’s key working on the mind body.
+Just so you know when I listen to you, but you’re saying that preconception is doing these things like dieting, check out the anti-inflammatory diet we have on our website diet’s key working on the mind body.
 That’s what I believe is the key.
 This is my passion project.
 I think it’s a pyramid head toe.
-When you talk head toe pyramid, if you change your beliefs, your programs, if you can develop emotional resilience, your behaviors and things will flow from that and you’ll have a whole different life experience.
+When you talk head to toe pyramid, if you change your beliefs, your programs, if you can develop emotional resilience, your behaviors and things will flow from that and you’ll have a whole different life experience.
 That’s been my experience.
 I was that anxious guy that had everything else good in the external world, but yet I was still a mess inside.

-And it was developing these tools and learning through the clinical therapy to change my programs.
+And it was developing these tools and learning through clinical therapy to change my programs.
 And I see this with my patients.
 So the MINDBODY stuff is key.
 There’s supplements, there’s herbs, there’s acupuncturist, pelvic floor therapy, there’s just the gut microbiome.
-There’s so much you can do and we still got to get rid of that implant.
+There’s so much you can do and we still have to get rid of that implant.
 And so you got to have that excision surgeon.
 So it is a team approach.
 Did I miss anything?
 That’s what you agree with.
 That will help with quantity and quality with the eggs and it’ll help with quality of life.

-Hundred percent.
+Yes, 100% hundred percent.
 And then just for resources, if you go and check out Dr. Iris, Karen or Box’s book Beating Endo, how to Reclaim your Life from endometriosis.
 There are resources right in your book.
 I have it so I’m just, but the resources there, you do virtual consults.
 So people want to talk to you to get that idea.
 Do I have it?
 And then there’s other resources like the documentary Below the belt that movie’s there.
 And I’m going to put in our show notes, your link to your website because Dr. Ours has a whole bunch of Q and as in there and videos in there.
 And hopefully you’ll put this podcast and video up there as well for education.
 But I’m so glad you exist.
 I’m so glad that you’re passionate about this and you’re the key that you have that surgeon skill and that’s what makes you unique to me.

-Iris Kerin Orbuch:
+Iris Kerin Orbuch

 Thank you.